-Not all families can or want to breastfeeding their baby, and it’s important they are supported to choose a suitable formula milk and given information on how to safely make up feeds.
+Not all families can or want to breastfeeding their baby, so it’s important they’re supported to choose a suitable formula milk and that they’re given information on how to safely make up feeds.
 It’s also important that staff in your early years setting follow the step- by- step guide to correctly and safety preparing feeds for the children in your care.

 - ready-to-feed liquid formula.